josh-segal/political-profit-bros/README.md

 1. I reorganized the pages by Role.
 Pages that start with a `0` are related to the *Political Strategist* role.
 Pages that start with a `1` are related to the *USAID worker* role.
 And, pages that start with a `2` are related to The *System Administrator* role.

+## Deploying An ML Model

+*Note*: This project only contains the infrastructure for a hypothetical ML model.

+1. Convert your Jupyter Notebook code for an ML model to a purely python script.
+You can include the `training` and `testing` functionality as well as the `prediction` functionality.
+You don't need to include data cleaning, though.
+1. In `api/backend`, notice the addition of `ml_models` module.
+In this folder, I've put a sample (read *fake*) ML model in `model01.py`.
+The `predict` function will be called by the Flask REST API to perform real-time prediction based upon model parameter values that are stored in the database.  **Important**: you cannot hard code the model parameter weights directly in the prediction function.  tl;dr - take some time to look over the code in `model01.py`.
+1. The prediction route for the REST API is in `backend/customers/customer_routes.py`.
+Basically, it accepts two URL parameters and passes them to the `prediction` function in the `models` module.
+The `prediction` function packages up the value(s) it receives from the model's `predict` function and send its back to Streamlit as JSON.
+1. Back in streamlit, check out `pages/11_Prediction.py`.
+What I do on this page is create two numeric input fields.
+When the button is pressed, it makes a request to the REST API `/c/prediction/.../...` function and passes the values from the two inputs as URL parameters.
+It gets back the results from the route and displays them.
+Nothing fancy here.